William Brown (admiral): War with Uruguay

 Factional disputes within Uruguay led Argentine leader Juan Manuel de Rosas to support his friend, the deposed Uruguayan president Manuel Oribe, in the civil war between the Blancos (supporting Oribe) and the Colorados.
 Brown returned to active service and defeated his former officer John Coe in three engagements near Montevideo.
 On 15 August 1842, he fought a battle on the River Paraná, defeating a Uruguayan riverine fleet of launches commanded by the future hero of the Italian Risorgimento, Giuseppe Garibaldi.
 After pursuing the Uruguayan up the river, Brown forced a landing and his marines brought the Uruguayans to action.

 Many men on both sides knew one another from previous engagements and a minority of Brown's men, having gained the advantage, took personal vengeance on a prisoner, emasculating him.
 Brown became enraged and, tolerating no cowardice among his men, severely punished them using the infamous "gauntlet" technique.
 The men were stripped and walked between two lines of their comrades who beat them with rods, with some killed.
 Brown, refusing to accept the victory because of the dishonour brought upon the battle by his men, used his influence to have Garibaldi released from prison where he was awaiting trial and certain execution.
 Brown used a saying on such occasions when loyalties were in question: "Even if to the devil the word is given, then it must be kept".
-Honour in the line of duty was important to him, and his services to his adopted country were seen in the favour to Garibaldi, who would years later name one of his grandchildren "William" after Brown.
+Honour in the line of duty was important to him, and his services to his adopted country were seen in the favour of Garibaldi, who would years later name one of his grandchildren "William" after Brown.
 The Argentine/Blanco forces occupied most of Uruguay but could not capture Montevideo, which endured a nine-year siege beginning in February 1843.
 When access to Paraguay was blocked in 1845, the United Kingdom and France entered the conflict on the Colorado side.